In a setting where humanity is being wiped out by The Plague

 - Individuals with the Delta 32 Mutation are immune or highly resistant to HIV infection.
 Historical and family records indicate that the ancestors of these individuals also had a higher survival rate during the Black Plague.

 - Indigenous populations in areas where malaria is a concern are often prone to sickle-cell anaemia, a genetic disorder characterized by malformed sickle-shaped blood cells.
-Two copies of the defective gene sickle all blood cells, but having one good and one defective gene only sickles one-third of the cells, which hinders the development of the bacterium responsible for malaria, so it comes out as an evolutionary advantage overall.
+Two copies of the defective gene sickle all blood cells, but having one good and one defective gene only sickles one-third of the cells, which hinders the development of any one of the four protozoan species responsible for malaria, so it comes out as an evolutionary advantage overall.
 However, due to modern medicine, malaria is treatable and a lesser concern.

 - Similarly, it appears that having one copy of the cystic fibrosis defective gene grants some resistance to cholera.